rigon/qmmp-plugin-youtube/README.md

 Now, the Youtube plugin is accessible from the menu inside **Tools** option (you can press **Ctrl + Y** for quicker access).
 Alternatively, you can search for the selected track from the **track's context menu** > **Actions** > **Search track** (or using the shortcut **Meta + Y**).

-## Known issues

- - The Python version is hard coded, the version used was `python 3.5m`.
-If you have a different version installed, edit the following files and change the referenced lines accordingly:

-   - `youtube/youtube.pro`:

-			 INCLUDEPATH += /usr/include/python3.5m

-   - `youtube/youtubedl.cpp`:

-			 "sys.path.append('/usr/lib/python3.5/site-packages')\n"

 ## Important notes

 The plugin is not yet finished, but it is in a stage that is already usable.